1. Home/

 How long does the implementation of an AI Governance Framework take?

-The implementation timeline for an AI Governance Framework depends on several factors: the size and complexity of your organization, the maturity of existing governance structures, the number and criticality of your AI applications, and the regulatory requirements of your industry.As a guide, the following timeline has proven effective in our project experience: The discovery phase — comprising inventory, stakeholder interviews, and gap analysis — typically takes four to six weeks.
-During this phase, we identify all relevant AI systems, assess governance maturity, and analyze regulatory requirements.Framework design — i.e., the development of governance structures, policies, processes, and roles — requires a further six to eight weeks.
+The implementation timeline for an AI Governance Framework depends on several factors: the size and complexity of your organization, the maturity of existing governance structures, the number and criticality of your AI applications, and the regulatory requirements of your industry.As a general guide, the following timeline has proven effective in our project experience: The discovery phase — covering inventory, stakeholder interviews, and gap analysis — typically takes four to six weeks.
+During this phase, we identify all relevant AI systems, assess governance maturity, and analyze regulatory requirements.Framework design — that is, the development of governance structures, policies, processes, and roles — requires a further six to eight weeks.
 This phase produces the AI Governance Policy, the risk assessment framework, role and responsibility models, and process descriptions.
-Piloting on selected use cases spans four to six weeks, during which the framework is tested in practice and iteratively improved.The company-wide rollout, including training and tool integration, extends over eight to twelve weeks depending on organizational size.
-Overall, for a mid-sized company, you should plan for a timeframe of six to nine months from project start to full operationalization.Importantly: AI Governance is not a one-time project but a continuous process.
-Following the initial implementation comes the phase of continuous improvement, with regular reviews, adaptation to new regulations, and scaling to new AI applications.
-ADVISORI also offers long-term support for this, for example through quarterly governance reviews or by assuming the role of an external AI Governance Officer.
+Piloting on selected use cases spans four to six weeks, during which the framework is tested in practice and refined iteratively.The company-wide rollout, including training and tool integration, extends over eight to twelve weeks depending on organizational size.
+Overall, for a mid-sized company, you should plan for a timeframe of six to nine months from project start to full operationalization.Importantly: AI Governance is not a one-time project, but a continuous process.
+Following the initial implementation, the continuous improvement phase begins — with regular reviews, adaptation to new regulations, and scaling to new AI applications.
+Advisori also offers long-term support for this phase, for example through quarterly governance reviews or by assuming the role of an external AI Governance Officer.

-What sets ADVISORI apart from other AI Governance consultancies?
+What sets Advisori apart from other AI Governance consultancies?

-ADVISORI brings a unique combination of regulatory depth, technical implementation expertise, and practical AI experience that differentiates us from purely strategic consultancies and pure technology providers.First, we operate our own multi-agent AI platform with more than 1,
+Advisori brings a unique combination of regulatory depth, technical implementation expertise, and practical AI experience that differentiates us from purely strategic consultancies and pure technology providers.First, we operate our own multi-agent AI platform with more than 1,

 150 consultants, we offer the capacity to implement AI Governance comprehensively even in large, complex organizations.